pasindusampath/project_cslk/README.md

 ---

 ## 🤝 How to Contribute
+This repository is organized into individual branches, each dedicated to a participant’s contribution.
 We encourage more contributions!
 If you’d like to add your own project or improve this repository, follow these steps:

 1. **Fork** the repository to your GitHub account.